Geisinger doctor helps build new, low-cost ventilator

 WILKES-BARRE, Pa. — They say necessity is the mother of invention.
 That’s what’s what is driving doctors and researchers in our region during this crisis.

-Dr. Mark Poler has been busy researching and helping find new ways to deal with Covid 19 and cope with the country’s equipment shortages.
+Dr. Mark Poler has been busy researching and helping find new ways to deal with COVID-19 and cope with the country’s equipment shortages.

 Dr. Poler is a Geisinger anesthesiologist in the Danville area and among those who recently worked on a study showing how ventilators can be shared among patients who need them in emergency situations.

-“Sharing a ventilator between 2 patients is not an ideal, but it’s better than not having a ventilator," said Dr. Poler.
+“Sharing a ventilator between two patients is not an ideal, but it’s better than not having a ventilator," said Dr. Poler.

 Dr. Poler was also on a team at Villanova University that helped build a low-cost emergency ventilator made with a medical resuscitation bag.